Dwight Walton

-After retiring from Professional Basketball in 2004, Dwight worked for the English Montreal School Board as a Student Supervisor from November 15, 2004 until June 30, 2024.
-He also Coached Basketball while working for the EMSB at John F. Kennedy High School and Lester B. Pearson High School, respectively.
+After retiring from professional basketball in 2004, Walton worked for the English Montreal School Board as a Student Supervisor from November 15, 2004 until June 30, 2024.
+He also coached basketball while working for the EMSB at John F. Kennedy High School and Lester B. Pearson High School.

-Dwight is currently an Assistant Coach for the Men’s Basketball Program at Concordia University in Montreal, a position he has held since 2017, a Basketball Analyst for many Media Outlets in Canada, from which he got his start at the Team 990, which is now TSN 690 in Montreal, the Color Commentator for the Montreal Alliance of the Canadian Elite Basketball League (CEBL) and is the General Manager for the Los Angeles Ignite of The Basketball League.
-Dwight also finds time to be a part time Referee in various Recreational Leagues and Prep School Leagues in Montreal and the Province of Quebec.
+Walton is currently an Assistant Coach for the Concordia Stingers men's basketball program in Montreal, a position he has held since 2017, a basketball analyst for many media outlets in Canada, from which he got his start at the Team 990, which is now TSN 690 in Montreal, the color commentator for the Montreal Alliance of the Canadian Elite Basketball League (CEBL) and is the General Manager for the Los Angeles Ignite of The Basketball League.
+Walton also finds time to be a part-time referee in various recreational leagues and prep school leagues in Montreal and the Province of Quebec.

-Dwight was born and raised in Montreal and is of Jamaican descent.
-Dwight was named a Jamaican Hero by the Jamaican Association of Montreal on October 20, 2018.
+Walton was born and raised in Montreal and is of Jamaican descent.
+He was named a Jamaican Hero by the Jamaican Association of Montreal on October 20, 2018.
 He was nominated by then President, Michael Smith.
-Smith was a teammate of Dwight’s at Florida Tech.
-Dwight was also selected by Canada Basketball and Rowan Barrett Sr., a teammate on the National Team, to be in the “Dreamer’s Circle” in 2023, for his contributions to his Community and to his Country, to the game of Basketball.
+Smith was a teammate of Walton's at Florida Tech.
+Walton was also selected by Canada Basketball and Rowan Barrett Sr., a teammate on the national team, to be in the "Dreamer's Circle" in 2023, for his contributions to his community and to his country, to the game of basketball.